collapsed-stacks/atheism/questions/1235/what-is-the-best-way-to-talk-to-people-who-are-questioning-their-belief-in-god-i.md

 - posted by: [Tr1234](https://stackexchange.com/users/-1/269-tr1234) on 2010-12-23
 - score: 2

-<p>Tell them to read the bible cover to cover.
+Tell them to read the bible cover to cover.
 Then send them off to read the Koran, and have them wrap it up with the Bhagvad Gita.
-Hopefully they'll come away from the experience a richer person.</p>
+Hopefully they'll come away from the experience a richer person.

 ## Answer 1241